Photo: Alexander Iziliaev

 One parent/guardian will pick up each child at the hallway outside the dressing room.
 Tell a staff member your child’s name, and they will bring your child to you.
 Only staff members and backstage volunteers are allowed in the dressing room.
 Dismissal typically takes about 20-25 minutes.

 YOU MAY NOT PICK UP YOUR CHILD DURING THE PERFORMANCE.
 Dismissal will be done by staff members at the end of the show.

 What if I am attending both shows on Sunday?

-If your child is in both the 1pm and the 5pm on Sunday, June 4, he or she must stay at the theater and pack a lunch with plenty of water.
+If your child is in both shows on Sunday, he or she must stay at the theater the entire day, so pack a lunch with plenty of water.
 If you and your other family members would like to leave, we recommend the Cherry Hill Mall for dining (Capital Grill, Seasons 52, food court, etc.) and shopping.
 It is about 15 minutes from the theater.